reblim/fast/README.md

 The `serve` script will start the server and open your default browser on [`http://localhost:3000/`](http://localhost:3000/).

+**Note:** *If you would like to run the server on a different port, simply update the port `3000` provided in the start script to the port of your preference.*

 ### Build for production

 If you would like to `build` the project to use your own deployment pipeline, you can run the build command: